About the CITI

 The CITI is an intensive professional development program for Spanish/English legal interpreters.
 Interpretation is both an art and a science, requiring very specialized training.
 Our federally certified and highly experienced instructors, combined with our extensive curriculum, offer a level of quality not easily matched.
 The CITI is committed to providing students with individual attention.
 The CITI program is also an ideal way to prepare for both the written and oral portions of the State or Federal Court Interpreter Certification Examination (FCICE).

 The CITI is now a fully online program, combining asynchronous and synchronous instruction to maximize its impact.
-Starting May 20, the CITI will begin with four weeks of webinars and online exercises (about 10-15 hours/week of work) followed by two weeks of intensive, online instruction (about 30-40 hours/week).
+Starting May 20, the CITI will begin with four weeks of webinars and online exercises (about 10-15 hours/week of work) followed by two weeks of intensive, online instruction (roughly 40 hours/week).
 Below you’ll find more details about the CITI time commitment and a sample schedule to review.
 The 2024 CITI will provide 120 total hours of specialized interpreter training.

 Online application is fast, secure and convenient with our online ordering system.
 NCI can receive payment only by credit card, debit card, or pre-paid cards.
 Checks or cash are not accepted.